Associate Professor Courtney Ryder

 Key responsibilities

-Discipline Lead Injury Studies, Public Health Discipline Group, College of Medicine and Public Health.
+Discipline Lead Injury & Trauma, Public Health Discipline Group, College of Medicine and Public Health.

 Topic coordinator